Email Processing in Lua

 part_at

 Function that receives the path argument—the path to a child part of the message.
-Returns an attached message part (table MimePart) that is located at the specified path.
+The function returns an attached message part (table MimePart) that is located at the specified path.

-Path is a string that looks like "/1/2/3", that is root_part. part [1]. part [2]. part [3].
+path is a string that looks like "/1/2/3" and expands as root_part.part[1].part[2].part[3].
 Paths that look like "", "/", "//", and so on (without numbers) correspond to the message part that this function is called from (i.e. root_part).
 If there is no child part at the specified path, as well as when the path is incorrect, the function returns nil.

 Function